Galsiegel/Galsiegel/README.md

 All the repositries in this profile are mini projects I did as part of my studies or as self practice projects ✌

-**Talking about Personal Stuffs:**

-- 🔭 Computer and Software Engineering student at Technion.
+- 🔭 Currently a Computer and Software Engineering student at Technion.
 - 👯 involved in several [social projects](https://www.linkedin.com/feed/update/urn:li:activity:7128694776446500865/) .
 - 💬 Ask me about anything, I would love to answer.